arduino/Android-to-Bean/README.md

 and that creates an API to get a Bean (which is a BLE device) to talk to an Android device.

-_Note: beanlib is licensed under MIT License and therefore that code will remained licensed like that and it has to be mentioned here._
+_Note: beanlib is licensed under MIT License and therefore that code will remain licensed like that and it has to be mentioned here._

 * bean_test: this is my small contribution, it is a simple app that connects to the first Bean it finds and allows you sending three commands from the interface: LED ON, LED OFF and lalala.
 You should connect an LED to pin 0 on the Bean.
 There is a bean_test.ino application you should upload to the Bean if you want things to work